 Philippines - Environmental project

-You’ll be working to restore and conserve the amazing environment that Palawan is famous for.
+The island of Palwan is known as home to some of the most stunning beaches anywhere in the world, and as a volunteer you’ll be working to restore and conserve this amazing environment.
 The main focus of this project is mangrove rehabilitation as these have seen a decline in recent years.
-Mangroves provide habitat for nursing fish and other marine life as well as many native birds, including the Palawan fruit bat.
+Mangroves provide habitats for nursing fish and other marine life as well as many native birds, including the Palawan fruit bat.
 Learn more about the Philippines Environmental project.